Ira-Project/lastword/YC Application/Main App.md

 	 The founders are currently based out of different locations.
 Vignesh lives in Bangalore, India while Likhit is completing his PhD at Georgia Tech.
 We are hoping to build this product in San Francisco so we can be close to the cutting edge in AI.

-12. How far along are you? - TODO
+12. How far along are you?

 	We have built out a basic MVP and begun user testing.
 We have so far tested it with five of our students.
 While using the product, the students had to exercise metacognition and it revealed quite clearly gaps in their understanding.
 We have also interviewed five teachers and have got a buy in from three of them to use it in their classrooms next year.